Mermade/shins/README.md

 Shins is a port of [Slate](https://github.com/lord/slate) to Javascript / Nodejs, and would not be possible without all of that hard work.

+Version numbers of Shins aim to track the version of Slate they are compatible with.

 ![screenshot](http://mermade.github.io/shins/screenshot.jpg)

 ### Usage